pdidev/tutorial/README.md

 ### Ex5.
 Introducing events and group of dataset

-This exercise is done in sequential to facilitate the comparison between logs.
+This exercise is done sequentially to facilitate the comparison between logs.

 #### Ex 5.1 PDI event and on_event